Skip to main content

 • The rule itself will only work if the controller is offline.
 However, the All Access plan will still allow access.

-How to set up a notification for Restricted Access failure
+Set up a notification for Restricted Access failure

 You can create a notification to warn a user(s) if the system failed to change in/out of Restricted Access mode due to the controller being offline.